-American Express Gold Card Benefits & Review 2021
+American Express® Gold Card Benefits & Review for 2023

-Highlighted by a generous welcome bonus, 4x point categories, and a variety of credits, the American Express® Gold Card has a lot to like.
+Highlighted by a generous welcome bonus offer, 4x point categories, and a variety of credits, the American Express® Gold Card has a lot to like.
 While not a travel card, it does feature numerous benefits for the frequent vacationer like 3x points for flights (booked directly with airlines and amextravel.com) and trip insurance.
-Additionally, it allows you to transfer American Express Membership Rewards Points to a variety of partner airlines and hotels for more value.
+Additionally, it allows you to transfer American Express Membership Rewards points to a variety of partner airlines and hotels for more value.

 |Benefits at a Glance|